-This limited warranty lasts for the time period indicated on your invoice, except that the limited warranty on Dellbranded batteries lasts only one year and the limited warranty on the lamps for Dell-branded projectors lasts only ninety days.
-The limited warranty begins on the date of the invoice.
+The limited warranty on all Dell-branded products begins on the date of the packing slip or invoice.
 The warranty period is not extended if we repair or replace a warranted product or any parts.
 Dell may change the availability of limited warranties, at its discretion, but any changes will not be retroactive.